Occupation Report ยท Technology

 Your personalised plan

-Data Governance Managers score 43/100 on average — but your score depends on seniority, location, and skills.
+Data Governance Managers score 43/100 on average — but yours depends on your seniority, your employer's AI rollout, and how much Data Catalogue Population & Metadata Management the job actually involves.

 Not a Data Governance Manager?
 Check your own score.